 What it is: A blend of non-fragrant moisturising oils, including blueberry, blackberry and grape seed oil.

-> Best for: Dry skin; sensitive skin, especially if prone to eczema.
+Best for: Dry skin, sensitive skin, and eczema-prone skin.

-> Available at: Anthropologie, Cult Beauty, Dermstore, Net-A-Porter and Sephora
+Available at: Anthropologie, Cult Beauty, Dermstore, and Sephora

-> Related: The Best Skincare Routine For Dry Skin
+Related: The Best Skincare Routine For Dry Skin

 Struggling to put together a skincare routine that minimises wrinkles, prevents premature aging, and gives your complexion a youthful glow?
 Download your FREE “Best Anti-Aging Skincare Routine” to get started (it features product recommendations + right application order):

 Best For Oily Skin: Sunday Riley U.F.O.
 Oil ($40.00-$80.00)

 What it is: A blend of nourishing natural oils + 1.5% salicylic acid to exfoliate pores and fight acne.